raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/install-opencv.md

 ```
 sudo apt-get install python-opencv
 ```

-It may also be that you need to use `pip3` instead of pip to not get an error, which may be the case when you also still have Python2.7 installed and pip associated with that Python version.

 ## Testing
 Now let's just make sure that OpenCV is working.
 Open a terminal window and enter `python3` to start Python.
 Now to make sure you have installed OpenCV correctly enter: